The 9 Best Clocking-In Systems for Your Business

 TimeTac’s pricing isn’t exactly straightforward because it charges separately for software and hardware, with each service offering different prices.

-It charges a monthly base fee that starts at £16.50.
+It charges a monthly base fee that starts at £16.50 per month if you pay annually, and £20 per month if you pay monthly.
 In addition to this, you’ll need to pay for each of the software solutions you choose.
 The options include:

 • Leave management (from £2.50 per month per user)